michael-dean-haynie/littlejs-game-jam-2025/dev-notes.md

   - `vitest`: Test runner that seamlessly integrates with vite
     - `jsdom`: Provides browser apis so the littlejs engine can be present for unit test executions (for convenience)
     - `@vitest/coverage-v8`: Coverage reporting for vitest
+    - `vitest-mock-extended`: for mocking interfaces - helpful especially with littlejsengine and box2d
 - `inversify`: Provides ioc container which helps keep things losely coupled, testable, and declaratively composable
   - `reflect-metadata`: Dependency of inversify. enables the experimental flavor typescript decorators.
 Also, enables custom `@Autoloadable()` decorator
 - `rxjs`: Provides convenient api for pub-sub / async patterns